Danish Jukebox Archives ™

 The information on this website

-historic information, sales brochures, advertising material, original factory
+historic information, sales brochures, advertising material, original on

-and on location photos, patent reprints, service manuals etc. relating to the
+location and factory photos, patent reprints, service manuals etc. relating to

-multi-selection phonographs, and the modern style pre- and post-war jukeboxes, and
+automatic multi-selection phonographs, and the modern style pre- and post-war

-to the audio/visual coin-op music machines of European and American origin.
+jukeboxes, and to the audio/visual coin-op music machines of European and

 The historic sections on this website contain information mainly related